ibn3bbas-sd/Project-08-Deploy-Live-Streaming-on-AWS-Using-Terraform/README.md

 Is configured with the MediaPackage custom endpoints as the Origins for the distribution.
 CloudFront then enable the live stream content to be delivered globally and at scale.

 **Optional Demo Deployment**<br/>
 As part of the Terraform configuration, a Demo HTML preview player can be deployed to an Amazon S3 bucket.
-This is a single-page HTML/JavaScript application that will playback the HTTP live streaming (HLS), Dynamic Adaptive Streaming over HTTP (DASH), MSS, and CMAF streams.
+This is a single-page HTML/JavaScript application that will playback the HTTP live streaming (HLS), Dynamic Adaptive Streaming over HTTP (DASH), Microsoft Smooth Streaming (MSS), and Common
+Media Application Format (CMAF) streams.
 Additionally, the solution can be configured to ingest a Demo HTTP live streaming (HLS) feed hosted on AWS.

 ## Deployment